 The foster care system and the families who foster these children understand the aging-out dilemma.
-There are programs in place that do try to assist the teenager in getting a job and figuring things out before they are let out into the harsh realities of life.
+There are programs in place that do try to assist teenagers in getting a job and figuring things out before they are let out into the harsh realities of life.

-The facts still remain, too many of these teenagers have no safety net to fall into should they hit a road block.
+The facts remain, that too many of these teenagers have no safety net to fall into should they hit a roadblock.
 Imagine a teenager who already has a job and has now aged out of the foster care system.

 They have a couple of friends who have invited them to be a roommate, and they will all share expenses.
 A few months later, something happens and the teenager is forced to move.

 Where do they go?
 Even for a couple of weeks until they can figure it out.
 Where do they go?